CodesOfRishi/smartcd/README.md

 - If the provided argument is not present in your `$CDPATH`, then `smartcd` will search all the sub-directories and will prompt you with a list containing relative paths to the sub-directories that matched the provided argument (also perform substring comparison), where you can Fuzzy search and automatically traverse to the selected one.

+  **NOTE:**

+  > I will PROBABLY remove this feature (currently I'm not sure).
+Since `smartcd` uses `fzf` behind the scenes, `fzf` already has a similar feature to directly traverse to a sub-directory using `Alt-C`.
+Also among all the 3 features, this feature is the least fast.

   ![](SmartCd-sub-directory-traverse.gif)

 - `smartcd` can also remember the last 20 unique visited directory locations, where also you can Fuzzy search and automatically traverse to the selected one.